One month ago today, I made a decision to engage in a thought experiment of sorts.

 Clean.
 Clear.
 Done.

-And best of all, I’m noticing people around me are also shelving “Are you sure?” suspending the ever-prolonged dance of the polite.
+And, best of all, I’m noticing people around me are also shelving “Are you sure?” - suspending the ever-prolonged dance of the polite.
 Especially my daughter.
 In one scant month, I can see her giving much more thought to making offers and receiving offers.
-The equivocating and qualifying and apologizing has been scaled wayyyyy back.
+The equivocating and qualifying and apologizing has been scaled way back.
+Win.

 I invite you to shelve “Are you sure?” too.
 Try it for a month.
 See just how better your own social contracts feel.